-Ivo Babuška earned his Ph.D. in civil engineering from the Technical University of Prague and his D.Sc in mathematics from the Czechoslovakia Academy of Sciences.
+Ivo Babuška, born 03/22/1926, is a retired Professor Emeritus at the University of Texas at Austin.
+He earned his Ph.D. in civil engineering from the Technical University of Prague and his D.Sc in mathematics from the Czechoslovakia Academy of Sciences.
+1955-1968 he was Department Head of the Mathematical Institute of the Czechoslovak Academy of Sciences.
+1968-1995 he was Professor of University

 One celebrated result of FEM is the Babuška-Brezzi (BB) condition, which provides sufficient conditions for a stable mixed formulation.
 This has guided mathematicians and engineers to develop state-of-the-art formulations for technologically important problems like Darcy flow, Stokes flow, incompressible Navier-Stokes, and nearly incompressible elasticity.
 He is also known for his work on adaptive methods and the p-, hp-versions of FEM.
 In addition, he developed the mathematical framework for the partition of unity methods.